 - Comparative Politics

 This course offers an introduction to the practices of reading and writing for general university studies.
-Students will develop their academic writing and analytical skills through critical reading, group discussion and various writing assignments.
-Readings may include journalism, fiction, poetry, reviews, essays, scientific reports, political debates, philosophy, and theory.
-Students will write short response papers, participate in editing workshops, and produce papers, to be revised throughout the semester.
-Strong emphasis will be placed on revising, with weekly workshops for discussion student work.
+Students will develop academic writing and analytical skills through critical reading, group discussion and various writing assignments.
+Strong emphasis will be placed on revising, with weekly workshops to clarify assignments and expectations and/or receive recommendations and feedback on works in progress.

 This course will deal with the fundamental question, "What is the good society?"
 It will cover fundamental philosophical and theoretical approaches to human societies, mixing together readings of key theoreticians with lectures and commentary upon these theories.
 The course will draw upon theological, philosophical, political and popular ideas, mixing together historical, philosophical, literary and ethnographic approaches to these philosophies.
 A sample of possible theorists might include Buddha, Plato, St. Augustine, Muhammad, Ibn Khaldun, Rousseau, Locke, Hobbes, JS Mill, Marx, Rawls, Fanon, Foucault, Houtoundji, Mbiti, Mudimbe, and Appiah.
 The course will also include examples drawn from everyday life and local Ghanaian philosophical systems.

 This course will cover the principles of microeconomic analysis with the aim of helping students make better business decisions in their professional careers.
-In addition to introducing the standard basis of economic theory such as perfect information, production theory, perfect competition and monopoly, the course will focus on helping students think strategically about achieving competitive advantage through the management of the firm's resources.
-We will analyze strategic management decisions concerning the value of information, cost determination, pricing, market entry and exit, outsourcing, the design of organizations and contracts, and the design and administration of incentive systems.
+In addition to introducing the standard basis of economic theory such as perfect information, production theory, perfect competition and monopoly, the course will focus on helping students think strategically about achieving competitive advantage through the management of the firm’s resources.
 We will develop microeconomic tools for both simple and complex business environments involving strategic interactions.
 Through this course, students will develop an understanding of basic microeconomic theory and improve their ability to make sound business decisions.
-Through their assigned readings, case studies, and participation in a computer-simulated competitive strategy game, students will also develop practical insights into managing for competitive advantage.

 Design is that creative activity which seeks to improve the world by discovering better solutions to persistent problems, and by inventing solutions to new ones.
 Whether a problem be aesthetic, theoretical or practical, and whether the strategy for solving it be process-oriented or object-oriented, the skilled designer employs a variety of techniques to define the problem, generate a range of alternative solutions, and select that one which best meets the problem-owner's needs.
 Inevitably, the performance of that solution in service will indicate the need for a yet another iteration of "design-build-test-evaluate" - and so improvement continues.
 This course presents current process-oriented and object-oriented design techniques using a framework that situates design activity within both the modern condition of commerce and computing, and the larger historical context of technological and commercial development.
 Classroom work is complemented by weekly practice sessions and projects that help students gain confidence in creating and implementing original design solutions under resource and time constraints.
 Students will learn some of the fundamental skills involved in good artistic and technical design, within the constraints of available facilities.